fmuni/filteredTFM/README.md

 [NanoSim Project](http://sintef.no/NanoSim) project by DCS Computing GmbH (Linz, Austria) and Graz University of Technology (F. Municchi, S. Radl).

-__This repository has a [detailed Wiki page](https://github.com/fmuni/filteredTFM/wiki).
+__This repository has a [nice and detailed Wiki page](https://github.com/fmuni/filteredTFM/wiki)!
 Please refer to that for usage and installation instructions.__

 Copyright Notice
 ------------------